John DeVan, P.E., LEED AP (Retired)

 As the firm grew, John became devoted to team building and to the training of young engineers.
 He pressed the application of Judea-Christian principles in the business, as well as the development of ‘soft-skills’ for each of the firm members, always believing that the success of a business entity is much improved by the attitudes and personal ‘human’ touches of each of the firm members.
 He was also attracted to the visual aspect of engineering and knew that good-looking drawings, neat and clear, would be as well liked by clients as the systems that they represented.

-He ultimately stepped down as President and served as Vice-President, … joking that he was now the “VP in charge of cheerleading and encouragement.”
+He ultimately stepped down as President and served as Executive Vice-President, … joking that he was now the “VP in charge of cheerleading and encouragement.”
 John retired in April of 2018.